Anais Möller

 Member of Dark Energy Science Collaboration (DESC LSST), Transients and Variable Star Collaboration (TVS LSST), Informatics and Statistics Science Collaboration for LSST, Deeper Wider Faster program.

 I have lived in Venezuela, Germany, France and Australia.
-I enjoy the outdoors so you will find me as well sailing, hiking, rock climbing, diving...
+I enjoy the outdoors, sailing, hiking, rock climbing, diving...

 selected publications

-1. The Dark Energy Survey 5-year photometrically classified type Ia supernovae without host-galaxy redshifts
+2. The Dark Energy Survey 5-yr photometrically classified type Ia supernovae without host-galaxy redshifts

 A. Möller, P. Wiseman, M. Smith, and 60 more authors

-2. The Dark Energy Survey: Cosmology Results With 1500 New High-redshift Type Ia Supernovae Using The Full 5-year Dataset
+3. The Dark Energy Survey: Cosmology Results with \ensuremath∼1500 New High-redshift Type Ia Supernovae Using the Full 5 yr Data Set

 Kelly M. Hambleton, Federica B. Bianco, Rachel Street, and 79 more authors

-7. The Dark Energy Survey Supernova Program: Cosmological biases from supernova photometric classification
+6. The Dark Energy Survey supernova program: cosmological biases from supernova photometric classification

-M. Vincenzi, M. Sullivan, and A. et al. Möller
+M. Vincenzi, M. Sullivan, A. Möller, and 82 more authors